CS5008Fall2025/midterm-report-skakked/README.md

 Big O Analysis

 Time Complexity: O(n)
 Derivation:

-The algorithm executes a single loop from 2 to n
+The algorithm executes a single loop from 2 to n.

-Each iteration performs constant-time operations: one addition and two assignments
+Each iteration performs constant-time operations (one addition and two assignments).

-Total operations: T(n) = c₁ + c₂(n-1) where c₁ and c₂ are constants
+Total operations: T(n) = c₁ + c₂(n-1) where c₁ and c₂ are constants.

-Dropping constants and lower-order terms: T(n) = O(n)
+Dropping constants and lower-order terms: T(n) = O(n).

 Space Complexity: O(1)
 Derivation:

-Only maintains two variables (a, b) regardless of input size
+Only maintains two variables (a, b) regardless of input size.

-No recursion stack or dynamic data structures
+No recursion stack or dynamic data structures.

-Memory usage is constant: S(n) = O(1)
+Memory usage is constant: S(n) = O(1).